 When the factory closed down, some of the jobless workers, in coordination with the mayor of Piegaro, formed a cooperative and opened a modern glass factory in the plain below the village.
 Today this factory, with its thousands of bottles produced daily, is one of the most important contributor to the local economy.

-Chiara, the museum director, is available to organize activities for children and adults, including weaving straw around bottles (“impagliatura”), glass decoration, and “il gioco dell’operaio” (the game of the worker), which re-enacts the stages of glass production.
+The museum director can organize activities for children and adults, including weaving straw around bottles (“impagliatura”), glass decoration, and “il gioco dell’operaio” (the game of the worker), which re-enacts the stages of glass production.
 It is also occasionally possible to watch an “impagliatura” demonstration.
 This old technique is slowly disappearing, but the women of the village have created an association and are again teaching the craft to the younger generations.
 You can also buy their bottles to help sustain the association.
 Tel.
 075 8358525.

-Swimming pool center: 5 pools, slides, and diving boards for children over 8 and a swimming pool with slides and water fountains for small children.
+Piscine Tavernelle Water Park: In Tavernelle di Panicale there is a kids water park with 5 pools, slides, and diving boards for children over 8 and a swimming pool with slides and water fountains for small children.
 Very nice.
 Lawns, umbrellas, deck chairs, a bar (that serves lunch), and sports fields.
 A good weekly day camp (in Italian) is organized in July and swimming lessons are held daily in July and August.
-Avoid Sundays! www.piscinetavernelle.it.
+Avoid Sundays!

 Underneath the town of Chiusi is an interesting Etruscan underground system of former water channels that can be explored (not for the claustrophobic!).
 These passageways are also known as the “Labirinto di Porsenna” because for many years it was thought that they might be part of the labyrinth protecting the legendary Tomb of the Etruscan king Lars Porsena, of which Pliny the Elder speaks.
 Entrance is from the Museo della Cattedrale.
 At the end of the visit, you will go up a spiral staircase from an underground Etruscan/Roman cistern to the base of a 12th-century bell tower that you can climb to enjoy beautiful views of the town, the countryside, and the lake of Chiusi.